-There’s a bizarre link between guided meditation and ADHD.
-On the one hand, meditation can be a life changer for people suffering from ADHD, helping them to stay focused and in control.
-But on the other hand, it can be hard for someone with ADHD to meditate.
-After all, meditation requires focus and concentration, which are not exactly the hallmarks of those with attention-deficit/hyperactivity disorder.
+Meditation can be a life changer for people suffering from ADHD, helping them to stay focused and in control.
+But sadly, it can be hard to meditate with ADHD.
+After all, mindfulness requires concentration, which is not exactly the hallmark of those with attention-deficit/hyperactivity disorder.

 Guided Meditation For ADHD